401(k) Retirement Calculator

 |---|

-- 401(k) Loan: Borrow up to 50% of your balance ($50K max).
-You repay yourself — no penalty, no permanent loss.
+- 401(k) Loan: Borrow up to 50% of your vested balance (maximum $50,000).
+You repay yourself with interest — no penalty, no permanent loss of growth, no tax if repaid on time.

 How to Use This 401(k) Retirement Calculator